EDUCATION

 Nurturing Lives in Rural Tamil Nadu

-While Tamil Nadu is often viewed as a developed state by economic standards, the realities in rural villages like Adaikalapuram and Chengam tell a different story—marked by poverty, broken families, and limited educational access.
+While Tamil Nadu is often viewed as a developed state by economic standards, the realities in rural villages like Adaikalapuram and Chengam tell a different story— marked by poverty, broken families, and limited access to education.

-- 140 children, aged 6 to 15 years, currently reside in our boarding homes
+- 140 children, aged 6–15 years, currently reside in our boarding homes

 - Most children come from poor, broken, or semi-orphaned families